Vietnam.vn - Nền tảng quảng bá Việt Nam

 This Circular stipulates that the transfer price (including without construction works; with construction works on land, including houses and construction works formed in the future) is the price stated on the transfer contract at the time of transfer.

-In case the land transfer contract does not state the land price or the land price on the transfer contract is lower than the price regulated by the provincial People's Committee, the land transfer price is the price regulated by the provincial People's Committee at the time of transfer.
+In case the land transfer contract does not state the land price or the land price on the transfer contract is lower than the price regulated by the Provincial People's Committee, the land transfer price is the price regulated by the Provincial People's Committee at the time of transfer.

-HoREA believes that, over the past years, the City People's Committee has issued a floor price list for houses and land as a basis for considering each transfer price to calculate personal income tax and in fact, when the tax authority discovered signs of under-declaration of transfer prices, it requested the parties to re-declare, thus effectively preventing tax losses and raising awareness of tax obligations of taxable entities.
+HoREA believes that, over the past many years, the City People's Committee has issued a floor price list for houses and land to serve as a basis for considering each transfer price to calculate personal income tax and in fact, when the tax authority discovered signs of under-declaration of transfer prices, it requested the parties to re-declare, thus effectively preventing tax losses and raising awareness of tax obligations of taxable entities.

-However, Circular No. 92/2015/TT-BTC also stipulates that in cases where the transfer contract does not state the price or the price on the transfer contract is lower than the land price prescribed by the provincial People's Committee at the time of transfer, the transfer price is determined according to the land price list prescribed by the provincial People's Committee at the time of transfer.
+However, Circular No. 92/2015/TT-BTC also stipulates that in cases where the transfer contract does not state the price or the price on the transfer contract is lower than the land price prescribed by the Provincial People's Committee at the time of transfer, the transfer price is determined according to the land price list prescribed by the Provincial People's Committee at the time of transfer.

 Therefore, HoREA requested the Ministry of Finance to issue a document providing professional guidance to handle 5,448 personal income tax records due to real estate transfers remaining in Ho Chi Minh City.

-In case the tax authority detects signs of declaring a transfer price lower than the house and land price regulated by the provincial People's Committee, it will request the parties to re-declare the transfer price and consider resolving the calculation of personal income tax due to real estate transfer as has been done in previous years.
+In case the tax authority detects signs of declaring a transfer price lower than the house and land price regulated by the Provincial People's Committee, it will request the parties to re-declare the transfer price and consider resolving the calculation of personal income tax due to real estate transfer as has been done in previous years.

-In addition, HoREA also proposed that localities could be allowed to continue using the current land price list until December 31, 2025, while applying the land price adjustment coefficient (coefficient K), then 346 land use fee collection records when recognizing land use rights and 277 land use fee collection records when changing land use purposes (including 5,448 personal income tax records due to real estate transfers) would be resolved immediately.
+In addition, HoREA also proposed that localities could be allowed to continue using the current land price list until December 31, 2025, and apply the land price adjustment coefficient (coefficient K), then 346 land use fee collection records when recognizing land use rights and 277 land use fee collection records when changing land use purposes (including 5,448 personal income tax records due to real estate transfers) would be resolved immediately.

 Ensuring fairness in adjusting land prices